 We work with financial planners, lenders and other outside counsel to arrange for orderly succession of an LLC, family limited partnership or other business entity.
 Our in-house estate planning and tax planning lawyers can also advise on the most advantageous methods for transferring the business, including Delaware trusts, grantor trusts and generation-skipping trusts.

 The specific strategies depend upon each client's goals and unique circumstances.
 To speak with one of our Kentucky business succession planning attorneys contact the firm online.
-We have offices in Lexington, Louisville, Greenup, and Ashland and a government relations office in Frankfort, Kentucky and presence in Washington, D.C.
+We have law offices in Lexington and Louisville, a government relations office in Frankfort, Kentucky and presence in Washington, D.C.